yoozzeek/react-context-modal/README.md

 * Stacking capability, allowing multiple modals to open and close independently.
 * Flexibility to render modals inline within a component or via a portal at the document root.
 * Utility to enable horizontal scrolling within modal content on iOS.

+This library is provided by the non-profit organization [Bitkind.org](https://bitkind.org/about) and adapted for public npm distribution.

 ## Installation
 Install required peer dependencies first: